cgpeanut/GCP-DevOps-SRE-Part1/README.md

           Learn: To train you to become a Professional Cloud DevOps Engineer/SRE
           Show: To demonstrate your new capability by pass Google's PCDOE/SRE Exam

                Job/Role
-Understand     SRE System
+               SRE System
-               CI/CD and the tools to implement it Operations in Google Cloud and the tools to manage them How to put it all together and pass the exam
+UNderstand     CI/CD and the tools to implement it
+               Operations in Google Cloud and the tools to manage them How to put it all together and pass the exam

 - Class SRE Implements DevOps
 - SRE is a specific way to do DevOps